compendio/goldbug-manual/README.md

 ![Abbildung: Echo-Simulation: Jeder Knotenpunkt sendet an jeden verbundenen Knotenpunkt](/images/echo-simulation.gif)

 So basically, in the echo, each node sends each message to each node.
-This sounds simple, it is on the one hand also: The echo protocol is a very simple protocol, but also has wider implications, that is: There are no routing information at the echo and even metadata can hardly be recorded from the network.
+This sounds simple: The echo protocol is a very simple protocol, but also has wider implications, that is: There are no routing information within the echo given and even metadata can hardly be recorded from the individual node or even network.
 The nodes also do not forward the message, the term "forwarding" is incorrect, because each node actively resends the message to the (its) connected friends.

-This may result in receiving a message (from multiple connected nodes) multiple times - however, in order to avoid this happening and being kept efficient, the message hash is cached and the message may be rejected for retransmission if it is a doublet was identified.
+This may result in receiving a message (from multiple connected nodes) multiple times - however, in order to avoid this happening and being efficient, the message hash is cached and the message may be rejected for retransmission if it is identified as a doublet.
 This is called as already indicated above: "Congestion Control".

 The message is in a capsule, so to speak, similar to a ZIP file.
 This capsule is created by asymmetric encryption with the public key.
 Added is the hash of the plaintext message.
 When a node tries to decode the ciphertext, a new text comes out - which can either be decoded correctly or incorrectly, that is to say, it is human-readable or, if the decoding key was incorrect, random characters became only random characters.
 This resulting text after the decoding attempt is thus again hashed.

-Now, if the hash of the decoded message is identical to the hash of the original message that the sender already attached to the capsule, it is clear that the deciphering node has used the correct key and this message is in plain text for him: the message is readable and displayed in the user interface.
-This can be called an echo match .
+Now, if the hash of the decoded message is identical to the hash of the original message that the sender already attached to the capsule, it is clear that the deciphering node has used the correct key and this message in plain text is for him: hence, the message is readable and displayed in the user interface.
+This can be called an “echo match”.
 Unsuccessful decoding attempts, in which the hash value between the original message and the message text of the decoding attempt do not match, are not displayed in the user interface, but remain in the kernel of the program for further transmission to the connected neighbors.

 The node must therefore try with all the keys of his friends to unpack the message and compare the hash values.
-If the hash value is not identical, the node packs the ingredients back together in one capsule and sends them to each of his connected friends, who then try the same.
+If the hash value is not identical, the node packs the ingredients back together in one capsule and sends it to each of the connected friends, who then try the same.

-The hash value of a message is not invertible, therefore the encryption can not be broken with the (enclosed) hash of the original message, it still requires the correct key.
+The hash value of a message is not invertible, therefore the encryption cannot be broken with the (enclosed) hash of the original message, it still requires the correct key.

-A message that has been successfully unpacked will no longer be sent, unless you use the Super Echo option, which also retransmits the successfully unpacked messages.
-Thus, no one who records the Internet packets can identify messages that are not forwarded.
+A message that has been successfully unpacked will no longer be sent, unless the user uses the “Super Echo” option, which also retransmits the successfully unpacked messages.
+Thus, no one who records the Internet packets can identify messages that are not sent again.

-Finally, as described above, it is also possible from time to time to send out false messages ("simulacra fake messages") and also simulated impersonated messages, so that it is difficult for network traffic collectors to find out the message capsule would have been interesting for your own readability.
-Because it is to be noted today that it may be assumed that all communication data of an Internet user somewhere stored and recorded on the Internet and in the case of interest also automated and manually evaluated.
+Finally, as described above, it is also possible from time to time to send out false messages ("simulacra fake messages") and also simulated impersonated messages, so that it is difficult for network traffic collectors to find out the message capsule, which has been of interest for the users own readability.
+Because it is to be noted that it may be assumed today that all communication data of an Internet user is somewhere stored and recorded on the Internet and in the case of interest also automated and manually evaluated.

-Then: This encrypted capsule is again sent over an encrypted SSL / TLS channel that is established between the nodes.
+Then: This encrypted capsule is again sent over an encrypted SSL/TLS channel that is established between the nodes.
 This is a decentralized, self-signed p2p connection, a "two-pass mutual authentication protocol".
-The implementation is precisely defined according to SSL / TLS, but it can also be switched off: The network nodes thus communicate via HTTPS or even HTTP.
+The implementation is precisely defined according to SSL/TLS, but it can also be switched off: The network nodes thus communicate via HTTPS or even HTTP.

-Anyway, of course, the transfer becomes more susceptible if one does not use the multiple encryption.
-Therefore, one should always establish an HTTPS connection to his friends and send over this encrypted channel his encrypted capsules in which the message waits, kissing awake from the right key and (using the echo match method based on the hash comparison) in readable plaintext to be converted.
+However, of course, the transfer becomes more susceptible if one does not use the multiple encryption.
+Therefore, one should always establish an HTTPS connection to his friends and send over this encrypted channel his encrypted capsules in which the message waits, to be kissed awake from the right key (using the “echo match” method based on the hash comparison) and to be converted in readable plaintext.

 |** Process description of the echo match:**|
 |---|
-| Sender A hashed his original text to a hash 123456789, encrypts the text and packs the crypto-text and hash of the original message into the capsule (before he adds an AES and sends it out via a TLS / SSL connection).
+|Sender A hashed his original text to a hash 123456789, encrypts the text and packs the crypto-text and hash of the original message into the capsule (before he adds an AES and sends it out via a TLS/SSL connection).
 Recipient 1 converts the received encoded text of the capsule to a (supposed) plain text, but this has the hash 987654321 and is therefore not identical to the supplied original text hash of 123456789.
-This is repeated with all available keys of all friends of the recipient 1, since all Hash comparisons, however, were unsuccessful, he packs the message again and sends them on.
+This is repeated with all available keys of all friends of the recipient 1, since all Hash comparisons, however, were unsuccessful, he re-packs the message again and sends it on.
 The message is obviously not for him or one of his friends.
-Recipient 2 now also converts the received, encrypted text to a (supposed) plaintext, this has the hash 123456789 and is thus identical to the supplied original text hash of 123456789, the decoding was apparently successful with one of the existing keys of his friends and therefore the message displayed on the screen of this receiver (and if Super-Echo is selected, also packed again and forwarded).|
+Recipient 2 now also converts the received, encrypted text to a (supposed) plaintext, this has the hash 123456789 and is thus identical to the supplied original text hash of 123456789, the decoding was apparently successful with one of the existing keys of his friends and therefore the message is displayed on the screen of this receiver (and if Super-Echo is selected, also re-packed again and sent-out again).|

 No one on the net can see what message a user successfully unpacked, because everything happens on the user's local machine.

 ### 3.2 Half echo

-The half echo mode sends the user's message only one hop to the next node, eg from Bob to Alice.
-Alice then does not send the message down the path of her connected friends (as is customary for the Full Echo).
-The Echo mode is technically defined by the connection to another listener: Bob's Node, when connecting to the node of Alice, notifies that Alice should stop sending the message to her friends.
+The half echo mode sends the user's message only one hop to the next node, e.g. from Bob to Alice.
+Alice then does not send the message down the path of her connected friends (as it is customary for the Full Echo).
+This Echo mode is technically defined by the connection to another listener: Bob's Node, when connecting to the node of Alice, notifies that Alice should stop sending the message to her friends.
 Thus, two friends or nodes can exclude via a direct connection that the message is carried into the wider network via the other, further connections that each node has.

-In addition to the Full and Half Echo, there is the third Adaptive Echo (AE), Here, as will be described below, the message is sent to connected neighbors or friends only if the node knows a particular cryptographic token - similar to a secret passphrase.
+In addition to the Full and Half Echo, there is the third: Adaptive Echo (AE).
+Here, as it will be described below, the message is sent to connected neighbors or friends only if the node knows a particular cryptographic token - similar to a secret passphrase.
 Of course, this passphrase must first be defined, shared and stored in the respective nodes.
 Thus, defined ways of a message in a network configuration can be used.
 For example, if all nodes in a country use a common Adaptive Echo passphrase, the message will never appear in other nations' nodes if they do not know the passphrase.
 Thus, a routing can be defined that is not located within the message, but in the nodes.
-If you do not know the passphrase, does not get the message forwarded!
-Adaptive Echo turns messages that can not be opened into messages that are not known or exist.
+If you do not know the passphrase, one does not get the message forwarded respective further sent out!
+Adaptive Echo turns messages that cannot be opened into messages that are not known or even exist.

 The section below on the Adaptive Echo (AE) will therefore cover this option in more detail.

 ### 3.3 Echo Accounts

-And in addition: the echo also knows echo accounts .
-An account or a kind of firewall.
-It can be used to ensure that only friends who know the credentials to the account connect.
-Thus, a so-called Web of Trust , a network based on trust, is formed.
+And in addition: the echo also knows Echo Accounts.
+An account is a kind of firewall.
+It can be used to ensure that only friends connect who know the credentials to the account.
+Thus, a so-called Web of Trust, a network based on trust, is formed.
 It is not based on the encryption key like in other applications, it is independent of it.
-This has the advantage that the encryption public key does not need to be associated with the IP address (as is the case with RetroShare, for example); or the user must announce his IP address in the network of friends, for example in a DHT where users can search for it.
-The echo accounts provide a peer-to-peer- (P2P) connection to a Friend-to-Friend (F2F) network or allow both types of connection.
+This has the advantage that the encryption public key does not need to be associated with the IP address (as it is the case with RetroShare, for example); or that the user must announce his IP address in the network of friends, for example in a DHT where users can search for it.
+The echo accounts provide a peer-to-peer-(P2P)-connection to a Friend-to-Friend-(F2F)-network or allow both types of connection.
 This makes GoldBug suitable for both paradigms.

 Figure: Figure: Account Firewall